Startup Tips: 9 Realistic Business Tips for Emerging Startups

 Marketing on a Tight Budget

 You don’t need a big budget to get your first 100 customers.
 You need hustle and focus.
+This is where most startup advice goes soft, so I’ll be specific.
+For a deeper playbook, my guide to effective customer acquisition strategies for startups pairs well with the channels below.
 Here’s what works when you’re bootstrapping.

 Content marketing: Write blog posts, create videos, or start a podcast that speaks directly to your target audience.
 It costs nothing but your time, and it compounds over time.
 One well-written article can bring in traffic for years.
 This is how I’ve built most of my own audience.